YouTube: YouTuber earnings

 YouTube's policies on "advertiser-friendly content" restrict what may be incorporated into videos being monetized; this includes strong violence, language, sexual content, and "controversial or sensitive subjects and events, including subjects related to war, political conflicts, natural disasters and tragedies, even if graphic imagery is not shown", unless the content is "usually newsworthy or comedic and the creator's intent is to inform or entertain".
 In September 2016, after introducing an enhanced notification system to inform users of these violations, YouTube's policies were criticized by prominent users, including Philip DeFranco and Vlogbrothers.
 DeFranco argued that not being able to earn advertising revenue on such videos was "censorship by a different name".
 A YouTube spokesperson stated that while the policy itself was not new, the service had "improved the notification and appeal process to ensure better communication to our creators".
 Boing Boing reported in 2019 that LGBT keywords resulted in demonetization.
 In the United States as of November 2020, and June 2021 worldwide, YouTube reserves the right to monetize any video on the platform, even if their uploader is not a member of the YouTube Partner Program.
 This will occur on channels whose content is deemed "advertiser-friendly", and all revenue will go directly to Google without any share given to the uploader.

 Revenue to copyright holders

 The majority of YouTube's advertising revenue goes to the publishers and video producers who hold the rights to their videos; the company retains 45% of the ad revenue.
-In 2010, it was reported that nearly a third of the videos with advertisements were uploaded without permission of the copyright holders.
+In 2010, it was reported that nearly a third of the videos with advertisements were uploaded without permission from the copyright holders.
 YouTube gives an option for copyright holders to locate and remove their videos or to have them continue running for revenue.
 In May 2013, Nintendo began enforcing its copyright ownership and claiming the advertising revenue from video creators who posted screenshots of its games.
 In February 2015, Nintendo agreed to share the revenue with the video creators through the Nintendo Creators Program.
 On March 20, 2019, Nintendo announced on Twitter that the company will end the Creators program.
 Operations for the program ceased on March 20, 2019.